OpenDSA/OpenDSA/RST/en/CS5040slides/ProjManage.rst

    |   But, we have data from students who sometimes spread their
        work over time (and generally doing better) vs. doing work at the last minute (and generally doing worse)
+   |   Milestones empirically lift the middle third of the
+       class by a letter grade
    | Why would this matter?
    |   Spreading projects over time allows the “sleep on it”
        heuristic to operate